 American Disability Act

-TheUniversity of West Alabama-ADA Services Offices is designed to assist students with academic accommodations who have documented, bona fide disability and meets the definition of a person with a disability as define in The Americans with Disability Act and Section 504 of the 1973 Rehabilitation Act and amendments to either of these laws.
+TheUniversity of West Alabama-ADA Services Office is designed to assist students with academic accommodations who have a documented, bona fide disability and meets the definition of a person with a disability as defined in The Americans with Disabilities Act and Section 504 of the 1973 Rehabilitation Act and amendments to either of these laws.
 A student enrolled at the university must identify to the ADA Office by contacting the ADA coordinator, completing the request for services and accommodations forms, and providing appropriate, current documentation of their disability.

 For the documentation you submit to be useful to us in making accommodations decisions, it should meet these criteria:

 - Educational, developmental, and medical history is presented.

 - The functional limitation is described.